Alone & Together

 Create Your Own Life-Long Learning Environment

-Learn from and within your self – for example, you can work on:
+Learn from and within your self – for example, your inner work can help you:

-Learn from and with others – for example, you can experience:
+Learn from and with others – for example, your outer work can help you:

 Learning is the focus here, but mindfulness is the context.